Referential Accessibility 🏆

-Most e-books utilize a thing called ‘fluid layout’ where the text is treated like a liquid that flows into the viewable area creating only a virtual page when the text runs out of vertical room (see reflowable documents).
-This sort of faux pagination lacks referential integrity and it results in two users seeing different content at the same distance depending on their device, settings and content.
-Meaning, as your co-reader I have no idea where the page-breaks will appear for you and it would all be very different for everyone because it is not even same on my own phone, tablet and the desktop.
+Most e-books utilize a concept called ‘fluid layout’ in which the ‘body of text’ is treated like a liquid that flows into the viewable area creating only virtual pages when the text runs out of the vertical room (see reflowable documents).
+This sort of faux pagination lacks referential integrity and it results in two users seeing different content at the same distance depending on their device, individual settings, and nature of the content.

 This, in my opinion, is really bad.

 Since without real pagination my friends have no way of telling me where to go, an e-book based solution with a fluid layout is immediately useless in my classroom.
 Lack of the ability to reference and point is a huge deal-breaker for our teachers too.
 In fact to me it now appears that the term ‘fluid layout’ itself is somewhat a marketing term invented to hide absence of a meaningful layout.

-Some of our contemporaries in the industry admit that page-wise referential accessibility of a physical book is one of the top reasons why they continued to buy and use the dead-tree medium depsite all the hoopla elsewhere.
+Some of our contemporaries in the industry admit that page-wise referential accessibility of a physical book is one of the top reasons why they continued to buy and use the dead-tree medium.

 [ Image credit: Steven Klocek]

 There is an industry alternate called fixed layout e-book too.
 Such a book offers page-wise referenceability using a rigid declarative syntax but our experience tells us that not many books are created this way.
 The quantum of effort required for its creation is too high and the outcome doesn’t scale up easily.
 Making it worthwhile only for the very technical or scientific type of literature.

-There hasn’t been a one-size-fit-all digital book solution that worked seamlessly on the broad canvas of web.
+There hasn’t been a one-size-fit-all digital book solution that worked seamlessly on the broad canvas of the web.

 Cue, Strong layouts.

 A side-effect of this feature, strong layouts, is page-wise numerical referential accessibility over the url as shown below:

 Notice the page numbers at the end of the url?